Being One in God

 The Concordant Literal New Testament puts it this way:

-“…and the two will become one flesh.’
+“‘…and the two will become one flesh.’
 So they are no longer two, but one flesh.
 Therefore what God has joined together, let man not separate.”
 Mark 10:89 Concordant Literal

-Here is the foundation: God puts us together.
+Here is the foundation: God intends to put us together.
 Some people in relationships were not put together by God.
 They did not ask God nor follow the leading of the holy spirit in their choices.
-Their intimate relationships are not based upon God’s joining by the spirit.
+Their intimate relationships are not based upon God’s joining by the spirit but by their own ideas and desires.
 Other factors were more important in drawing them together.
 We are directed not to be unequally yoked with unbelievers, but two Christians can also be unequally yoked.

 Just because a married couple sits beside each other in church does not mean they are equally yoked in God.

-There are couples where one is a nominal Christian who attends church occasionally out of duty or to please their spouse, with no heart or hunger for spiritual things.
-Their spouse, meanwhile, is passionately in love with the Lord, totally committed to His ways, walking alone in this commitment to God.
+There are couples where one is a nominal Christian who attends church occasionally out of duty, to please their spouse, or for social or business purposes without heart or hunger for spiritual things.
+Their spouse, meanwhile, is passionately in love with the Lord, totally committed to His ways, and essentially walking alone in their commitment to God.
+Is this not unequally yoked?

 Was God leading this marital choice or was there an assumption that because both are Christians, it must be His idea and plan?
+This is a critical life decision.
 When we deeply love another who is not God’s choice, it is so very difficult.
 “Whom God has joined together, let not man put asunder,” (Matthew 19:6) underscores that it is God’s job to join us together in Him.
 These are the relationships that are sustained and should be, between Christians in marriage.
-Other relationships reveal the lack of shared spiritual foundation, lasting for a time or a season before God causes one or the other to change direction or just fade away.

 But if the unbelieving depart, let him depart.
 A brother or a sister is not under bondage in such cases: but God hath called us to peace.”
 1 Corinthians 7:15 KJV

-Children suffer from divorce, but many also suffer from unhappy, even violent relationships between their parents.
+Children do suffer in divorce, but many also suffer from unhappy, even violent relationships between their parents.
 Who are we, really, to decide from the outside what another is directed to do by God?
-There is nothing we do that is beyond the love and forgiveness of God, including marrying outside of His will or divorcing when it becomes impossible to reconcile.
-When we are led by the spirit, that higher “law of the spirit of life in Christ Jesus,” God, in His mercy, ends some relationships that are harmful or never should have happened.
+There is nothing we do that is beyond the love and forgiveness of God, including marrying outside of His will or divorcing when it seems impossible to reconcile.
+The Lord has an eternal vision that is more important than the law or Christian rules.

-Alternately, God is surely able to sustain the obedient, believing partner while He does His work on the other.
-Nothing is impossible with God, but change happens more rapidly with two willing hearts to address problems.
-Submission to the Lord can hold one in place while the other’s heart is changed.
 God knows all hearts, which relationships have a good foundation or not, what situations and partners will change.
 God also grants patience and love to those Christians in relationships where change is so very long in coming.
-Then we recall that all things work together for our good when we love the Lord and are called according to His purposes.
+Then we must recall that all things work together for our good when we love the Lord and are called according to His purposes.

-When we choose wrongly due to immaturity, impatience, surface attraction, or other factors, and the relationship cannot be sustained, God is always able to do repair work.
+It is sin when God says not to be married to someone yet we proceed to do so.
+When we do not know God’s way, when we choose wrongly due to immaturity, impatience, surface attraction, or other factors, and the relationship cannot be sustained, that person did not know to do good.
+God is always able to do repair work.
 He is not caught by surprise by our choices in life.
 God can change any heart!
-But it’s better to be obedient first than risk the potential sacrifices later should that change never happen.
-Fortunately, some choices we thought were our own turn out to be God’s hand in our lives, whether we knew that at the time or not.

-God always has His hand on people, some of whom have no clue He is there!
-Many have faithful intercessors, including parents and grandparents, who have been asking God to make this most critical choice for their loved ones who are seeking a spouse.
-God does answer prayer, for this choice and for any challenges that follow it.
+God does answer prayer for this choice and for any challenges that follow it.
 Loving intercessors also are a wonderful support for any couple going through troubled times.
-When fellowships judge someone who is divorced as unworthy of serving God among them, it adds further wounds.
+And when fellowships judge someone who is divorced as unworthy of serving God among them, it adds further wounds.
 These are all fleshly ideas coming from the world, not the Lord.

 So what is the answer?
 Being equally yoked by God’s spirit is God’s best, His ideal for marriages.
 When God chooses the partner, we are yoked together in Him with His best choice for us.
 Not the perfect person, but the perfect person for us!
 God’s perfect person has the key qualities we need in a helpmeet to walk together with Him in this life.
-Our joining in Him keeps us tethered when the union is strained—that three-fold cord that is not easily broken.That does not mean the qualities we need to balance us out in this life are always appreciated!
-Sometimes these are the very qualities that rub us the wrong way as we live together, until God changes our viewpoint to think and consider like He does.
+Our joining in Him keeps us tethered when the union is strained—that three-fold cord is not easily broken.

 “Finally, brothers, whatever is true, whatever is honorable, whatever is just, whatever is pure, whatever is lovely, whatever is commendable, if there is any excellence, if there is anything worthy of praise, think about these things.”
 Philippians 4:8 ESV